deejaygraham/married-to-the-mob-talk/notes.md

  Diligence in creating tests, refactoring, naming

-- Size
+## Team Size

-3, 4 or more
+3, 4 or more.
+Larger sizes may get more chaotic, may need to delegate all information through a nominated navigator, as team size grows (like a dev meetup) then we may also need a facilitator for riot control.
+Opinions differ with team culture.
+Some find that 8 is the right size (full scrum team) and talk about 3-4 as a mini-mob.
+Research says 5 is a good number for problem solving.

+## Fail

-Fails on tedious tasks or long running tests, admin tasks
+Fails on tedious tasks or long running tests, admin tasks.
+Amplification makes long tasks seem longer.
+Opportunity for someone to create a tool or to address it in some other way.

 Mob testing
 Spreading knowledge